 Just because you slipped and injured yourself on someone else’s property does not automatically entitle you to recovery through a lawsuit; the law expects adults to act with reasonable care in any given situation, and falling due to your own carelessness is not grounds for legal action.
 However, if you suffered an injury on someone else’s property due to a hazard the property owner should have reasonably foresaw, criminal activity, or reckless disregard for the safety of visitors, you may have grounds for legal recourse against the property owner.

-A Phoenix premises liability lawyer will work closely with you to learn how the accident has affected you, and to understand what your needs will be in the future.
+A Phoenix personal injury attorney will work closely with you to learn how the accident has affected you, and to understand what your needs will be in the future.
 Whether you suffered broken bones in a slip and fall or suffered severe facial injuries in a dog bite or animal attack, we will work diligently to ensure the settlement package or jury verdict fully accommodates your needs.

 Free initial consultation.
 If you have a legal matter you wish to discuss with one of our attorneys at no charge, please contact us by telephone or e-mail, or complete the Do I Have a Case form and one of our attorneys will contact you.